Staverton C.E. Primary School

 English and Maths in all - as a gateway to learning in so many areas, English and Maths which are taught in separate, stand-alone lessons daily, feature across all the other curricular areas both in furthering basic skills and providing opportunity to apply learned skills.

-At Staverton we use a synthetic phonics programme called 'Read Write Inc' produced by Ruth Miskin.
-Read Write Inc is a method of learning centred around letter sounds and phonics, blending them together to read and write words and using these learnt sounds in their reading and writing.
+At Staverton we use a synthetic phonics programme called 'Sounds Write'.
+Sounds Write is a highly-structured, multi-sensory, incremental and code-orientated approach to teaching children to spell and read.
 In EYFS and KS1 children will follow a daily phonic programme to create fluent, enthusiastic readers, confident speakers and willing writers.

 Inclusive and child-centred - the curriculum is for all children and inclusion in the learning is as important as inclusion in the class and the topic.
 The curriculum is adapted daily or 'differentiated' in order that all children can access it and are presented with learning challenges that are suited to their working.
 Children are individuals with their own learning journey and so the curriculum must reach out to them as we present learning as a fascinating and rewarding part of life that goes on with them into adulthood.